 |Type of casting|

-Iwachu is best known for their range of teapots.
-But they also
+Iwachu is best known for its range of teapots.

-have a beautiful selection of brightly colored teapots and a line
+But they also have a beautiful selection of brightly colored teapots and a line of cast-iron cookware.

 History of Iwachu Castings

 The Iwachu brand was founded in 1902 by Sueyoshi Iwashimizu, who was born in Iwate Prefecture, Japan.
 Iwate is the largest region in Japan, producing cast-ironware called Nambu or Nanbu Tekki, depending on the translation.
 If you want to learn more about Nanbu Tekki and the 900-year-old industry, then just click the link.

 At a very young age, Sueyoshi loved the charm of Nambu Ironware and became an apprentice in a local foundry.
 He learned all about making high-quality Nambu Ironware during his apprenticeship.
 And after years of study, Sueyoshi became one of the most skilled Nambu craftsmen in the region.

 Sueyoshi faced many challenges when it came to making Nambu ironware.
 War ceased production at one time as resources were diverted to the war efforts.
 And sadly, many older pieces of ironware were melted down and repurposed during this time.